hanbi-99/MoBC-Net/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MoBCnet is to ...
+The goal of MoBC-Net is designed to quantify the distance between distinct modules-of-interest (MOIs) within a network and identify key link nodes using a novel metric termed module-betweenness centrality (MoBC).

 ## Installation